-The Cyber Physical Systems Security (CPSSEC) project addresses security concerns for Cyber Physical Systems (CPS) and the Internet of Things (IoT).
+The Cyber Physical Systems Security (CPSSEC) project addresses security concerns for cyber physical systems (CPS) and internet of things (IoT) devices.
 CPS and IoT play an increasingly important role in critical infrastructure, government and everyday life.
 Automobiles, medical devices, building controls and the smart grid are examples of CPS.
 Each includes smart networked systems with embedded sensors, processors and actuators that sense and interact with the physical world and support real-time, guaranteed performance in safety-critical applications.
 The closely related area of IoT continues to emerge and expand as costs drop and the confluence of sensors, platforms and networks increases.
-Whether referencing the forward collision prevention capability of a car, a medical device’s ability to adapt to circumstances in real-time, or the latest IoT innovation, these systems are a source of competitive advantage in today’s innovation economy and provide vast opportunities for DHS and Homeland Security Enterprise missions.
-At the same time, CPS and IoT also increase cyber security risks and attack surfaces.
+Whether referencing the forward-collision prevention capability of a car, a medical device’s ability to adapt to circumstances in real-time or the latest IoT innovation, these systems are a source of competitive advantage in today’s innovation economy and provide vast opportunities for DHS and Homeland Security Enterprise missions.
+At the same time, CPS and IoT also increase cybersecurity risks and attack surfaces.
 The consequences of unintentional faults or malicious attacks could have severe impact on human lives and the environment.
 Proactive and coordinated efforts are needed to strengthen security and reliance for CPS and IoT.

 To understand the scope of the challenge, consider the recent advances in the cars we drive, the medical devices we depend on, the systems that operate our buildings, the power grid and a vast number of new IoT devices.
-Modern cars can automatically brake to avoid a collision, modern medical devices can monitor conditions in real time and adapt to changes, buildings,and the energy grid are being enhanced with a number of new smart services, and it is anticipated billions of new IoT devices will be connected to the Internet.
-If security is overlooked, we run the risk of unintentional faults or even malicious attacks changing how cars brake, how medical devices adapt, and how buildings and the smart grid respond to events.
+Modern cars can automatically brake to avoid a collision, medical devices can monitor conditions in real-time and adapt to changes, and buildings and the energy grid are being enhanced with a number of new smart services.
+In fact, it is anticipated billions of new IoT devices will be connected to the internet.
+If security is overlooked, we run the risk of unintentional faults or malicious attacks changing how cars brake, how medical devices adapt and how buildings and the smart grid respond to events.
 Cybersecurity only becomes more challenging if billions of devices with security vulnerabilities are added.
 Addressing security issues by bolting solutions onto widely deployed systems is not viable.
 Security issues must be analyzed, understood and addressed in the early stages of design and deployment.

-At the core of the pyramid, DHS-funded applied research and development addresses sectors where S&T investments can have maximum impact.
-These areas are chosen based on a combination of impact delivered to DHS’s homeland security mission, technical readiness, and investments by other federal funding agencies.
-The CPSSEC project is focused on security for automotive, medical devices and building controls with an increasing interest in IoT security.
+At the core of the pyramid, DHS-funded applied R&D addresses sectors where S&T investments can have maximum impact.
+These areas are chosen based on a combination of impacts delivered to DHS’s homeland security mission, technical readiness and investments by other federal agencies that provide funding.
+The CPSSEC project currently is focused on security for automotive, medical devices and building controls, with an increasing interest in IoT security.